 All legacy cases lodged with the Tribunal before 1st October 2015 are being finalised by the Tribunal itself.
-During 2021, the Tribunal worked to expedite its legacy cases and consequently has continued in existence in parallel to the new structures.
-However, due to COVID restrictions it was unable to hold the scheduled physical hearings.
+During 2022, the Tribunal worked to expedite its legacy cases and consequently has continued in existence in parallel to the new structures.
 At year end, only a small number of cases remain to be heard by the Tribunal and the majority of these involve parallel civil proceedings.
 It is the Tribunal's intention to complete this work as efficiently as possible with a view to allowing its dissolution take place in accordance with Part 6 of the Workplace Relations Act 2015.